May 10, 2013

 I know people specifically disliked Black Princess because it was so different, but I find it humorous when authors’ make parodies (their own rendition) of fairy tales.
 Natsuki already did a Cinderella one, and this is the one for Snow White (I think it was more inspired by the original version, as opposed to the Disney remake).
 In her version, Snow White is a simpleton and extremely dependent, but the difference is that she is PURE EVIL, and the stepmother is actually nice.
 Furthermore, unlike the original tale, the readers see Snow Whites father!

 The only problem with the story was the last half in my opinion.
-The perverted part of the story came out of nowhere, and there were small fan service.
+The perverted part of the story came out of nowhere, and there was small fan service.
 I already was not expecting a comedy after reading the other stories, let alone have unnecessary perverted moments.
 It caught me by surprise, and it did ruin the fun out of the book.

 I don't really want to talk more in-depth about this manga; they are short stories, and anything beyond the summary will technically be spoilers.